raul23/search-ebooks/README.rst

   - ``-f pdf`` is used to only process PDF files since the ``~/ebooks/`` folder might have all kinds of ebook files (e.g. ``djvu`` and ``epub``).
-  - By default, the search uses ``pdftotext`` utility to convert the PDF files to ``txt`` and then search them for the given query.
+  - By default, the search uses the ``pdftotext`` utility to convert the PDF files to ``txt`` and then search them for the given query.

 |